PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks

 Procedure planning in instructional videos~\cite{chang2020procedure} (as shown in Figure~\ref{fig:overview}) aims to make goal-conditioned decisions by planning a sequence of high-level actions that can bring the agent from current observation to the goal.
-Planning in instructional videos is a meaningful task since the ability to perform effective planning is crucial for building an instruction following agent.
+Planning in instructional videos is a meaningful task since the ability to perform effective planning is crucial for an instruction-following agent.
 Although learning from instructional videos is natural to humans, it is challenging for the AI system because it requires understanding human behaviors in the videos, focusing on actions and intentions.
 How to learn structured and plannable state and action spaces directly from unstructured videos is the key technical challenge of our task.
-Other challenges include: 1) Learning to make accurate predictions with high-dimensional observations is still challenging~\cite{NIPS2015_a1afc58c}, especially for visually complex long-horizon tasks.
-2) Appearance gap between the training and validation dataset could be large for unstructured videos.
-Thus, the agent needs to have the generalization capability.
-3) These gaps lead to decision errors that compound over the steps.

 It is crucial for autonomous agents to plan for complex tasks in everyday settings from visual observations~\cite{chang2020procedure}.
-Although reinforcement learning provides a powerful and general framework for decision making and control, its application in practice is often hindered by the need for extensive feature and reward engineering~\cite{Huang_DeepDecision_CoRL2020,}.
+Although reinforcement learning provides a powerful and general framework for decision making and control, its application in practice is often hindered by the need for extensive feature and reward engineering~\cite{9361118,Huang_DeepDecision_CoRL2020}.
 Moreover, deep RL algorithms are often sensitive to factors such as reward sparsity and magnitude, making well-performing reward functions particularly difficult to engineer.
 In many real-world applications, specifying a proper reward function is difficult.

 In this paper, we proposed a new framework for procedure planning from visual observations.
 We address these limitations with a new formulation of procedure planning and novel algorithms for modeling human behavior through a Transformer-based planning network~\algoName.
 Our method simultaneously learns the high-level action planning of assigned tasks and the representations of the decision-making process from human demonstrations.